Police brutality

+A silhouette showing a police officer striking a person, symbolising police brutality.

 Police brutality is the excessive and unwarranted use of force by law enforcement against an individual or a group.
 It is an extreme form of police misconduct and is a civil rights violation.
 Police brutality includes, but is not limited to, asphyxiation, beatings, shootings, improper takedowns, racially-motivated violence and unwarranted use of tasers.